Ballantine Books | 2015

 You see the difference there?

 The first 85% of the novel feels genuine, human and, despite the lead’s lack of emotional availability, it was engrossing in its honesty of the justice system, surviving trauma and forensic work.
 But the ending was a put-on, as if trying to be something it wasn’t.
 There was no lead up (that I caught onto,) so it came across like an ending to a different novel.
 And also, that ending that was dragged out unnecessarily.
 Tessa had a lot of tools at her disposal to amp up the pace and tension, but she kept that snail’s pace blah-ness to everything she did.

 I wouldn’t call this creepy or a thriller, or really even psychological.
 It lacked menace, with the only threat of a maybe-killer being some flowers planted in a garden and someone stealing people’s gardening spades in the middle of the night.
 I mean, come on.

 But it is a decent mystery, with beautiful prose and a mostly thoughtful plot.
 So I can’t hate on it too much, but I also didn’t love it.
-That emotional spark I’m looking for when I read was missing in the home stretch, and that ending was too disjointed to me.
+That emotional spark I’m looking for was missing in the home stretch and the ending was too disjointed to me.

 It’s just the most okay-est!